-The compound interest is so powerful, especially when you’re young.
+Compound interest is so powerful, especially when you’re young.
 When you take a tax rate from 40% down to 0% or 2% or 5%, it’s pretty powerful no matter how old you are.

-So forget being able to reinvest that money, forget buying houses to develop your Trifecta, forget all the stuff that we normally talk about here at Nomad Capitalist.
+Forget being able to reinvest that money, forget buying houses to develop your Trifecta, forget all the stuff that we normally talk about here at Nomad Capitalist.
 Start with lowering your taxes.

 I know some folks think the next generation will squander it, but you can set up trusts and foundations that do charitable work.
-You’ll be able to decide how you want your wealth managed.
+You’ll be able to decide how you want your generational wealth managed.

 I grew up in a successful family, but when I turned 18 my parents said they weren’t giving me anything.
 They helped me out with college because they and my grandmother had saved some money, but I wasn’t given loans, they didn’t invest in my company, and they didn’t provide any inheritances.